 |Buffalo Bills||-6 (-115)|

-NFL spreads are released for the following week every Sunday night, after the majority of the previous week’s games have been played.
-In terms of ranges, NFL spreads typically fall between a pick’em and 15 points.
+NFL spreads are made available for the following week every Sunday night after the majority of the previous week’s games have been played.
+Regarding ranges, NFL spreads typically fall between a pick’em and 15 points.
 It’s rare to see an NFL team favored by 16 or more: it’s only happened 80 times in the league’s lengthy history.

 |New York Jets||+6 (-105)||+230|